jenniferanneaus/jenniferanneaus.github.io/_posts/2020-01-05-ghibli-api-app.md

 subclass: 'post tag-ruby tag-rails'
 ---

-I have recently started to learn React and CSS, and set myself a small project.
+I have been learning React and CSS over the last few months, so recently set myself a small project.
 I had three main goals in mind: to use JavaScript to connect with an API, to learn more about React promises, and to create a responsive app that looks good on both wide and narrow screens.

 We won't cover the fundamentals of React or CSS in this post, but I've found [Scrimba](https://scrimba.com/) a useful tool in getting started.
 In particular, the [free React course](https://scrimba.com/g/glearnreact) by Bob Ziroll contains a video about [fetching data from an API](https://scrimba.com/p/p7P5Hd/c79Jask), which inspired this project.